wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 	6. Biceps
 	7. Rest

-(Note: If you’re short on time just do the exercises marked by ✅.
-These will be enough to sufficiently train the target muscle group.)
+(Note: When you’re short on time you can do the exercises marked by ✅ and call it a day.
+These will be just enough to sufficiently train the target muscle group.)

-Here’s the programming-
+Now, here’s the programming-

 Shoulders & triceps
 ```